Are you thinking about planning a road trip from Idaho Falls to Yellowstone?

 Awesome!
 There are some great stops along the way that you will love!

-This route will take you to the West Yellowstone entrance.
+This Idaho Falls route will take you from Idaho Falls to West Yellowstone entrance.

 If you would like to save this information for later be sure to pin it on Pinterest.

 This post may contain affiliate links(Including Amazon) that will give me a commission at no additional charge to you.

 1. Idaho Falls

 Let's begin in Idaho Falls.
 There are some fun things to do near Idaho Falls you might want to include on your Idaho Falls to Yellowstone road trip.

 What is the Distance From Idaho Falls to Yellowstone?

 the distance from Idaho Falls to Yellowstone is just over an hour and a half.
 That is if you drive straight with no stops.
 It is about 108 miles.